bvaughn123/test_stuff/README.md

 ### Notes

-- [ ] Going to attempt change via encrypted awx and `vagrant ssh -c "echo {{pass}} | passwd root --stdin`  Need to see if this will cause log entry, or if need to export to env Var and ref that.
+- [ ] Attempt change via encrypted awx and `vagrant ssh -c "echo {{pass}} | passwd root --stdin`  Need to see if this will cause log entry, or if need to export to env Var and ref that.